openvinotoolkit/open_model_zoo/tools/accuracy_checker/accuracy_checker/annotation_converters/README.md

   * `images_dir` - path to directory with images related to devkit root (default JPEGImages).
   * `mask_dir` - path to directory with ground truth segmentation masks related to devkit root (default SegmentationClass).
   * `dataset_meta_file` - path path to json file with dataset meta (e.g. label_map, color_encoding).Optional, more details in [Customizing dataset meta](#customizing-dataset-meta) section.
-**Note: since OpenVINO 2020.4 converter behaviour changed. `data_source` parameter of dataset should contains directory for images only, if you have segmentation mask in separated location, please use `segmentation_masks_source` for specifying gt masks location.**
+>**NOTE**: Since OpenVINO 2020.4 the converter behaviour changed. `data_source` parameter of dataset should contains directory for images only, if you have segmentation mask in separated location, please use `segmentation_masks_source` for specifying gt masks location.
 * `mscoco_detection` - converts MS COCO dataset for object detection task to `DetectionAnnotation`.
   * `annotation_file` - path ot annotation file in json format.
   * `has_background` - allows convert dataset with/without adding background_label.
 Accepted values are True or False. (default is False).